munabedan/iceberg/site/docs/docs/nightly/docs/spark-procedures.md

 | `changed_partition_count` | long | The number of partitioned changed by this command |

 !!! warning
-    Changed_partition_count will be 0 when table property `compatibility.snapshot-id-inheritance.enabled` is set to true
+    Changed_partition_count will be 0 when table property `compatibility.snapshot-id-inheritance.enabled` is set to true or if the table format version is > 1.

 #### Examples